December 6, 2018 (Updated)

 Strewn throughout the rabbit hole were various news clippings.
 Several told the story of Ray Rice and how the Matrix brushed off his assault of his fiancé until a news outlet caused a temporary rupture in the Matrix by releasing to the public, violent video leaving no doubt as to his actions.

-There were other instances of domestic violence that rippled within the Matrix workforce, but they barely caused a blip on the screen since there was no video evidence to incite the public.
+There were other instances of domestic violence that rippled within the Matrix machine, but they barely caused a blip on the screen since there was no video evidence to incite the public.

 The next incident to cause a disturbance was when evidence surfaced of Giants’ kicker Josh Brown’s abuse of his wife.
 Lower-ranking agents had done a good job of keeping a lid on his repetitive abuse until a reporter put hands on some damning documents he’d written that confirmed that he repeatedly abused her.
 A trip to the Exempt List was all it took to quiet the rumblings.